Cocoa Puffs

 Cocoa Puffs is an American brand of chocolate-flavored puffed grain breakfast cereal, manufactured by General Mills.
 Introduced in 1956, the cereal consists of small hollow orbs of corn and rice flavored with cocoa.
-Cocoa Puffs have the same shape as Kix and Trix cereal.

 Cocoa Puffs are sold in Canada, Latin America, and Europe under the Nesquik brand, via the Cereal Partners Worldwide agreement between Nestlé and General Mills.

 Ingredients

 On several occasions, the cereal used Hershey's cocoa in its recipe, and this aspect was promoted in Cocoa Puffs boxes and commercials.

 In December 2009, General Mills announced that it would cut the sugar in 10 kinds of cereal, including Cocoa Puffs, to less than 10 g per serving.
 This could represent a 25% decline in the sugar content from the original level and 18% from the 2009 level of 11 g per serving.
 A lower sugar version of Cocoa Puffs has also been sold, ostensibly to be used for sugar-conscious youth-serving institutions such as schools.
 Provided in individual-portion packaging, their labels indicated 25% less sugar than regular Cocoa Puffs.